By Shane Ratigan JD, LLM and Jennifar Hill JD, LLM

 In addition, the program rules allow an applicant to maintain anonymity throughout the process, with the MTC revealing the applicant’s name only if a voluntary disclosure agreement is signed.

 These qualifications, and the risks involved, demand a closer look at an individual seller’s facts and circumstances to assess if there is a fit.
 Qualified sellers that choose to participate in the program could receive significant financial benefits and risk reduction.
 However, sellers don’t have much time to act; the program ends on October 17, 2017.

-Shane Ratigan, Senior Manager and Jennifar Hill, Senior, are part of Clark Nuber’s state and local tax practice team.
+Jennifar Hill, Senior, is part of Clark Nuber’s state and local tax practice team.

 © Clark Nuber PS and Developing News, 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Clark Nuber PS and Developing News with appropriate and specific direction to the original content.